by Dr. Lawrence Wilson

 XV.
 Hair Analysis Patterns Related To Bowel Activity

 Bowel problems, especially constipation, are perhaps the most important health complaint in the modern world.
-Pathologists report that the colon is usually the most diseased organ on routine autopsies of even healthy people who die of accidental causes.
+Pathologists report that the large intestine is usually one of the most diseased organs on routine autopsies, even among “healthy” people who die in accidents.

-Constipation is important not only because it is unpleasant, but more importantly because it sets the stage for more serious bowel diseases in the future, and for more disease everywhere in the body.
+Constipation is important not only because it is unpleasant, but more importantly because it sets the stage for more serious disease everywhere in the body.

 Fortunately, even stubborn constipation is usually easy to correct using only natural methods.
-The most important steps to correct constipation are:
+The most important steps to correcting most instances of constipation are:

-1. Adults need to eat 6-9 cups of well-cooked, not raw or crunchy, vegetables each day.
+1. Eat more properly cooked, not raw vegetables.
+Adults need to eat 6-9 cups of vegetables cooked until they are soft.
+Crunchy or al dente is not sufficient.
 We know this is a lot of cooked vegetables, but it is very important for excellent health.
 It provides plenty of fiber and many phytonutrients in a soothing way.

 One might think that eating raw salads would be superior because they contain more fiber.
-However, the body does not absorb nutrients very well from raw food.
+However, the body does not absorb nutrients very well from raw food and raw food is quite harsh for the intestines, which are a very delicate organ.

-We also suggest the development diet.
+We suggest the development diet.
 For details, read Food For Daily Use.

 Preferably drink a quart of water before breakfast each day.
-Do not drink much with meals, but rather up to 15 minutes before meals or at least 1 hour after meals.
+Do not drink with meals.
+Drink water up to 15 minutes before meals or at least 1 hour after meals.
+For more details, read Water for Drinking.

 Do not drink reverse osmosis water, distilled water or alkaline water.